pierangeloc/ray-tracer-zio/pres/deckset-lambda-conf-2020-08-18.md

   - Referential Transparency :+1:
   - Immutability :+1:
   - Modularity and composability! :rocket:
-- `ZLayer` is a tool to compose dependency trees, with arbitrary complexity
+- `ZLayer` is a tool to compose dependency trees of arbitrary complexity, with strong resource management guarantees

 ---